oist-cnru/mouse_drawing_app/README.md

 https://stackoverflow.com/questions/32827495/kivy-make-buttons-change-the-text-of-textinput

 Other known issues:
-1. Not compatible with IPython/Jupyter Notebook (this is a general limitation of the Kivy module used in this app)
+1. Incompatible with IPython/Jupyter Notebook (this is a general limitation of the Kivy module used in this app)
+2. When drawing_app.py is run from Spyder, you will need to set the run options so that it runs in a dedicated console.
+To do this, go to "Run" > "Configuration per file ..." or use Ctrl+F6 and under "Console" select "Execute in a dedicated console".
+When you run and then close the program, you will need to also close the new console terminal before re-launching (or execute drawing_app.py within a new console).